hhvm/hack-http-request-response-interfaces/README.md

 This project aims to create standard request and response interfaces for Hack, using [PSR-7](http://www.php-fig.org/psr/psr-7/) as a starting point.

-This project is currently *highly experimental* - all APIs are subject to change, and we welcome discussion and feedback.
+This project is nearing a stable v1.0 release.

 ## Motivation